 Frequently Asked Questions (FAQs)

 1. How do I submit my listings to CenturyLink?
 CenturyLink offers an EASE-LSR XML file transmission update process and EASE-LSR GUI ordering solutions.
-Manual order submission (by facsimile) is also available and should be negotiated with your Listing Account Manager.

-2. If I have negotiated to use the manual ordering process, what forms do I use?
-You must use CenturyLink LSOG forms.
-CenturyLink does not accept any other version of a manual order form.

 3. Which order forms do I use?
 Depending on the service, you will always be required to submit a LSR, EU, and DL Form.
 The LSOG will aid you in identifying when to use each specific form and the rules for completing it.

 4. Will I receive a Firm Order Confirmation for my listing order?
 Yes, if the listing is received via an electronic format, an electronic FOC will be returned.
 FBDL orders submitted via EASE-LSR GUI or EASE-LSR XML will always receive the initial and subsequent LRs electronically.
 Orders submitted manually will receive a manual LR via fax or email.

 5. Will I have an opportunity to check the listings for accuracy before directory closes?
-Yes, you will receive monthly Verification Proofs containing the appearance of the listings on which there was activity during the previous month.
-Complete snapshots of all of your listings as they appear in the CenturyLink listings database are also available "On-Demand."
+Yes, you will receive monthly Verification Proofs containing the listing data on which there was activity during the previous month.
+Complete data of all of your listings as they appear in the CenturyLink listings database are also available "On-Demand."

 6. Can I list "Mr" and/or "Mrs" as part of a listed name?
 No, all name(s) must have a proper first name or initial.
 However, Mr and Mrs can be added as Title of Address attributes.